sogou/srpc/README.md

 ## Introduction

-#### SRPC is an RPC system developed by Sogou.
+#### SPRC is an enterprise-level RPC system used by online services of almost all Sogou and some departments of Tencent, and also used by some small and medium-sized companies.
+It handles tens of billions of requests every day, covering searches, recommendations, advertising system, and other types of services.
 Its main features include:

 * Base on [Sogou C++ Workflow](https://github.com/sogou/workflow), with the following features:
-  * High performance
+  * High performance, low latency, lightweight
   * Low development and access cost
   * Compatible with SeriesWork and ParallelWork in Workflow
   * One-click migration for existing projects with protobuf/thrift
+  * Supports multiple operating systems: Linux / MacOS / Windows
 * Support several IDL formats, including:
   * Protobuf
   * Thrift